-Pilamaya Yoga 300 Hour Advanced Teacher Training
+Pilamaya Soma Yoga 300 Hour Teacher Training

 Pilamaya means ‘thank you’ in the Native American language of the Lakota people.
 This word embodies the sense of gratitude and contentment brought into the gift of life via somatic practices such as yoga and other Earth-based traditions.
 The course honours the wisdom has been gathered and shared by the seekers and keepers who have served humanity since we began to walk this Earth.

 Through this process you will leave the training with a deeper comprehension of human dynamics that will guide you in fitting the practice to the individuals and groups you will work with as a teacher.

-The course is run over a period of 18 months and includes
+The course is run over a period of 18 months and includes:

 - 1 five-night residential session,